Your Trusted Repair Specialist Since 1987

 - The diameter and length of the chimney liner kit

-- Whether the chimney liner serves a wood/gas fireplace or a furnace flue
+- Whether the liner serves a wood/gas fireplace or a furnace flue

-- If the original fireplace chimney liner needs to be removed to allow room for a stainless liner and insulation
+- If the original fireplace liner needs to be removed to allow room for a steel liner with insulation

 - Necessary scaffolding

-- Demolition that may be needed to safely accomplish the chimney repair
+- Demolition may be needed to accomplish the repairs safely